Ev-Kirche-im-Rheinland/guideline-dealing_vulnerabilities/README.md

 ## vulnerability scanning
 - the organization will use a vulnerability scanner to search for any weaknesses and missing patches on its IT systems.
-- the network of the organization will undergo scanning at least four times a year.
+- the network of the organization will undergo scanning regulary
 - the vendors of servers, PCs, tablets, printers, switches, routers, and peripherals will be checked for firmware patch availability.
 - any missing patches discovered through the vulnerability scanning will be promptly installed, and any vulnerabilities found will be promptly addressed.

 ## references
 - MITRE - CVEs (https://cve.mitre.org/)
 - NIST - National Vulnerability Database (https://nvd.nist.gov/)
+- BSI - Cyber Security Warnings (https://www.bsi.bund.de/EN/Themen/Unternehmen-und-Organisationen/Cyber-Sicherheitslage/Technische-Sicherheitshinweise-und-Warnungen/Cyber-Sicherheitswarnungen/cyber-sicherheitswarnungen_node.html)